Village life - stories of the people and places that make up Badby

 It was first installed in the orchard gardens of Badby Youth Hostel (now Holly Cottage, Church Green) where the sculptor also held a sculpting workshop at the time.
 Because the Youth Hostel was a grade two listed building, the managers had to apply for planning permission from Daventry District Council.
 Youth hostel warden Ursula Brendling said: “It was made for the village because Badby was a source of the river.
 It was made for everybody and they thought rather than put it on the green they would put it in the youth hostel grounds.
 It has grown on me.
 It catches the sun in the evening and in the morning.”

-When the Youth Hostel became a private house in 2005, the sculpture was moved into its current position on a local farmer’s land by the River Nene next to the Nene Way (OS Grid Ref: SP 56858 59318) between Badby and Newnham.
-The Head Ranger from Daventry Country Park, Dewy Morris, who lived in Badby, arranged for a group of his staff to move the sculpture to its new position.
+Before the Youth Hostel became a private house in 2005, the sculpture was moved into its current position on a local farmer’s land by the River Nene next to the Nene Way (OS Grid Ref: SP 56858 59318) on the boundary between Badby and Newnham.
+The Head Ranger from Daventry Country Park, Dewi Morris, who lived in Badby, arranged for a group of his staff to move the sculpture to its new position (see Pauline Bird’s account below).

 Northamptonshire Walks leaflet